Cortical Maps and Rhythms

 The Hubel-Wiesel simple-cell and complex-cell receptive fields in V1 are the substrate’s Mexican-hat readout lifted from the retina to the cortex.
 A V1 simple cell’s receptive field has the classical Gabor-function structure — an orientation-tuned excitatory centre flanked by inhibitory side regions — which is the centre-surround Mexican-hat extended into one further dimension (orientation) at the cortical rung.
 The framework’s reading is that the cortex is not doing fundamentally new substrate computation that the retina did not do; the cortex is doing the same Mexican-hat substrate-coherence-cell readout the retina does, but at a coarser spatial scale, with one extra orientation dimension, and with the substrate-coherence-cell-tiling-density set at the organ-scale hypercolumn rung rather than at the retinal-ganglion-cell scale.
 The cortex’s value-add is re-entrant integration across multiple such maps — Edelman’s global-mapping architecture — not a different kind of substrate-coherence-cell readout.

-The framework’s prediction here is structural: cortical-column dimensions cluster at substrate-preferred values across mammals — hypercolumn diameter near \sim 1 mm, minicolumn diameter near \sim 50100\;\mum, cortical thickness near \sim 2.5 mm — distinct from a smooth scaling with brain size that an allometric chemistry-side account would predict.
+The framework predicts that cortical-column dimensions cluster at substrate-preferred values across mammals — hypercolumn diameter near \sim 1 mm, minicolumn diameter near \sim 50100\;\mum, cortical thickness near \sim 2.5 mm — distinct from a smooth scaling with brain size that an allometric chemistry-side account would predict.
 Suzana Herculano-Houzel’s cortical-thickness measurements across mammals show striking conservation of cortical thickness within an order of magnitude across \sim 10^4\times variation in total brain mass; the framework reads this conservation as the substrate’s preferred organ-scale-coherence-cell-thickness rung at \sim 2.5 mm.

 Gamma, Theta, Alpha as Substrate Standing-Waves at the Brain Rung